 I’ve got great news.
 Mental strength isn’t a superhuman trait.
-Instead, it’s something that you can develop and master, through trial and error.
-I believe that all of us have the capacity to conquer life’s greatest challenges.
+Instead, it’s something that you can develop and master through trial and error.

 Take a moment and think back to a challenge that you had to overcome.
-What traits did you have to pull upon in order to get through that difficult time?
+What traits did you have to pull upon to get through that difficult time?

-However, I do know that the tough times have made me a stronger and more resilient human being.
+However, the tough times will make you a stronger and more resilient human being.
 The train wreck moments when my life felt as if it was falling apart proved to be signs that better things were actually falling back together.

 Why Is Mental Strength Hard to Achieve?

 Your mind is a powerful tool.
 It can be your best friend or your worst enemy.
 Here’s the kicker—we all have that voice inside of our heads, otherwise known as your inner critic.